zengm-games/zengm/README.md

 Install Node, NPM, and Express.
-The easiest way to do that is to install Node and NPM from <http://nodejs.org/> and then run `npm install` from this folder to intall Express (and some other things you might want later, see below).
+The easiest way to do that is to install Node and NPM from <http://nodejs.org/> and then run `npm install` from this folder to install Express (and some other things you might want later, see below).
 Then run

     npm start